kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 }
 ```

-Similarly, you can push the check for whether this person is an admin or owner as a property of the object itself, and give it a meaningful name.
-In this case, the check is answering the question, "Does this person have administrative access?"
+Back to the view example, I can push the check for whether this person is an admin or owner as a property of the object itself, and give it a meaningful name.
+In this case, the check is answering the question, "Does this person have administrative access?". `HasAdminAccess` is a sound name.

 ```C#
 public bool HasAdminAccess